Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

 # Movie Booking Website

+1. Navigate to a terminal
 cd server
 go run server.go

 then

+2. On a separate terminal
 cd client
 go run client.go --clientID=client1  #replace with clientID  like client2, client3